nawawi/xtables-addons/INSTALL.rst

 	the right directory.
 (If not, you need to install something.)

-	For RPM building, it should be ``/usr/src/linux-obj/...`` or whatever location the distro makes use of.
+	For RPM building, it should be ``/usr/src/linux-obj/...`` or whatever location the distribution makes use of.

 ``--with-xtlibdir=``
 	Specifies the path to where the newly built extensions should